|

 Water:

-As your plants transition into active
+As your plants transition to outdoor growers, they'll drink copious

-growers, they will copious amounts of water.
 Sometimes as much as 2-3

-week watering schedule indoors will probably change to once a
+probably change to once a

 week outside.

-up your plants properly (see setting up your plants
+up your plants properly (see setting

 for outdoors).

-If your orchids stay wet for a week or more,
+in water for a week or more,

 I recommend forcing a "dry period".
 Using one hand to steady the